Te Atatu

 Why Choose Blake Civil for Te Atatu

-Our Coatesville base provides access to Te Atatu via the SH16 corridor, and our 25+ years of experience includes the specific coastal and estuarine conditions that define this peninsula suburb.
+Our Coatesville base connects to Te Atatu via SH16, and 25-plus years of work includes the specific coastal and estuarine conditions that define this suburb.
+We've designed for tide-locked drainage and we know what marine-environment construction actually requires.

 Coastal and Estuarine Expertise